- Federal and State Aid

 Assistantships are also sometimes available through other departments, particularly in the English Department and the foreign language departments.
 Although normally awarded to advanced students, they may be given to incoming students of exceptional experience or qualification.
 Native speakers of languages taught at the University of Washington are strongly encouraged to teach their language in the relevant department.
 The applicant should inquire with the language department, and keep the Linguistics Department informed.
 The deadline for application for a teaching assistantship in many departments is in January.
 Applicants able to teach Spanish, French, Italian, or Portuguese should send to the Linguistics Department supplemental Romance language teaching assistant application materials, described in the page on Teaching Assistantships in Romance Languages.

 The UW Linguistics Department can recommend to the UW Department of Romance Languages and Literature that an applicant be considered for a position teaching Romance languages.
-If you are applying to the General Linguistics Program and feel you are qualified to teach a Romance language, please indicate so in your application and include the materials listed below.
+If you are applying to the General Linguistics Program and feel you are qualified to teach a Romance language, please indicate so in your application and include the materials listed at the language-appropriate website, below.

 Deadline: To insure consideration for a Teaching Assistant appointment, see that your entire application reaches us by December 15.